ConsciousMachines/PDF-to-EPUB-for-arXiv/README.md

 # PDF-to-EPUB

 Have you always wished that you could read PDFs just like they appear on your computer screen, but on your e-reader?
-Well today is the day that it finally happens.
-All you need is a KOBO e-reader.

-Update: New borderless version available, for extra dense PDFs

-TL;DR: for ANY pdf, use easy_convert.py: call the convert(pdf_path, output_directory) and you're done.
+Well, if you have a KOBO e-reader, today is your lucky day!

 *Installation*

 - follow instructions [here](https://github.com/Belval/pdf2image) to install pdf2image and Poppler
-- navigate to your installation directory and run:
-$ pip install -r requirements.txt

 *Directions*
 - set "pdf_dir" in the python script to the folder with the PDFs you want to convert